calsev/bannerlord_smith_forever/README.md

 * The game maintains a big list of models and this is searched when inserting new models
 * Load order is determined by module depencies
-* If dependencie are accurate, loading models is automagic
+* If dependencies are accurate, loading models is automagic
   * By simply adding a subclass of a default model after the default model the game will find the subclass and overriden behaviors will be used in game